MakeMagazinDE/HOAX/LATEST/readme.md

 <b>Working releases for update with HX3 Remote application</b>

-Copy and unzip whole contents of this directory to a new folder on your hard disk, for example E:\HX3\LATEST\.
+Copy and unzip whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details un update procedure.

 ### Last Build